27-MAY-2025 - THE PURPOSE OF FAILURE

 kindly reach us via +2348023224453 (STRICTLY WHATSAPP) for enquiries on e-devotional only.

-Our bible verse for today’s devotional is: 2 Corinthians 4:8 (NIV)
+Our bible verse and quote for today’s devotional are: Galatians 6:9 (NIV)

 Here are a few reflective questions: